 upon the world.

-Looking, at the poem as a metaphor for William Carlo Williams’ life, these lines could be interpreted as the poet looking back on his life.
-After leaving his parents and his previous life behind, he looks back realizes that he is alone.
+Looking at the poem as a metaphor for the writer’s life, these lines could be interpreted as the poet looking back on his life.
+After leaving his parents and his previous life behind, he looks back and realizes that he is alone.
 He is making his own path in the world.

 In regards to the whole of humanity, these lines imply that the human race has come through the storm and can look back on its own history.
 Mankind is the only truly intelligent species on the planet.
 Only people can look back and see where they have come from.

-Williams was a contemporary and friend of many famous American poets.
-He was also practicing medical doctor, working in hospitals and in his own private practice at various points in his career.
-He often cited his work as a health care provider as major influence on his poetry.
+William Carlos Williams was a contemporary and friend of many famous American poets.
+He was also a practicing medical doctor, working in hospitals and in his own private practice at various points in his career.
+Williams often cited his work as a health care provider as a major influence on his poetry.

-“Blizzard” was first published in 1920.
+‘Blizzard’ was first published in 1920.
 This was an optimistic time in American history.
-The darkness of the firs world war had given way to time of economic opportunity.
+The darkness of the first world war had given way to a time of economic opportunity.